nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 tasks.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should have a command line interface as the primary mode of input.
+6. Should not take more than 1 second to load the app.
+7. Should not take more than 3 seconds to execute any commands.
+8. Should not take more than 1 seconds to load the command result after a command execute.
+9. Should not consume memory of more than 512 MB.
+10. Should work without requiring an installer.
+11. Should work on desktop without network/Internet connection.
+12. Should be able to work stand-alone.
+It should not be a plug-in to another software.
+13. Should not use relational databases.
+14. Should store data locally and should be in human editable text file.
+15. Should follow the Object-oriented paradigm.
+16. Should not use third-party frameworks/libraries that
+  * are not free
+  * require installation
+  * violate other constraint

 {More to be added}